angzhifan/Generative_Adversarial_Nets/README.md

 This project is not intended to reproduce the results in the paper.
-The generated images displayed below were produced by the model which was trained for 100 epochs.
+The generated images displayed below were produced by the model which had trained for 100 epochs.

 ![alt text](./mnist.png)